getsetup-io/embed-npm-package/docs/quickstart-upgrade.md

   partnerId,
   navigationCallBack,
   tokenRequestCallBack,
+  // Note: These are overridden URLs, used and specified only while testing locally or in a staging environment.
-  // This targetUrls object isn't necessary in production integrations, but it allows us to point to the dev environment.
+  // We can skip these in the production, as the embed package by default points to the production ones, but it's used for pointing to the dev environment.
   targetUrls: {
     discover: 'https://embed-webapp.www.gsudevelopment.com/discovery/{partnerId}',
     watch: 'https://embed-webapp.www.gsudevelopment.com/watch/{partnerId}/{classId}',